Modified & Allergy Elimination Diet – The First Step to Optimal Health

-Your transformation begins with a modified elimination diet.
-This allergy dietary plan is designed and been analyzed by leading health professionals to be the “gold star” of hypoallergenic diets.
+Your transformation begins with a modified elimination diet if you are expending any food or even health issues.
+This allergy dietary plan is designed and has been analyzed by leading health professionals to be the “gold star” of hypoallergenic diets.
 At which time you will begin your journey on a three week program specially designed to improve your health both in the short and long term.

 The nutrients from the food we consume provide the building blocks that our body needs for proper and healthy bodily function.

 Food: Food consists of material that is essentially protein, carbohydrate or fat.
 Proteins are a mixture of amino acids that are essential to the body to sustain growth and repair tissue.
 Carbohydrates are a combination of sugar and starches and serve a vital role in the process of furnishing energy to the body.
 And fat, found primarily in meat and dairy and used in the form of energy reserve, insulation for the body, as well as a transportation medium for “fat-soluble vitamins” and cell membrane support.

 Herbs: Herbs include a variety of different plants that are used as a culinary spice and for medical purposes.
 Many vegetables are actually considered and used for their medical properties.
 They contain secondary chemical elements that function in the body in various ways.
 Some of these chemical classes include alkaloids, coumarins, flavonoids, glycosides, mucilages, phytoestrogens, tannins and terpenoids

 The foods below offer a special healing benefit to the body.
 These foods should be included in your diet and consumed regularly in your meals, even long after the detoxification program is over.